-treatment for epilepsy
+Treatment for epilepsy

-Epilepsy is usually treated with anti-epileptic drugs (AEDs).
-AEDs aim to prevent seizures from happening but don't cure epilepsy.
-Up to 70% (7 in 10) of people with epilepsy could have their seizures completely stopped with AEDs.
+Epilepsy is usually treated with anti-seizure medication (ASM - previously called anti-epileptic drugs or AEDs).
+ASM aims to prevent seizures from happening but doesn't cure epilepsy.
+Up to 70% (7 in 10) of people with epilepsy could have their seizures completely stopped with ASM.

-AEDs do not stop seizures happening for everyone, so other types of treatment may be considered, such as vagus nerve stimulation (VNS) therapy or epilepsy surgery.
+ASM does not stop seizures happening for everyone, so other types of treatment may be considered, such as vagus nerve stimulation (VNS) therapy or epilepsy surgery.